Turn Your Yard Into a Food Oasis with Backyard Farming

 When you think of a farm you don’t just think of plants.
 You think of chickens, cows, pigs and other livestock.
 While some of these animals won’t be ideal for being raised in a back yard, other will fit in just fine.

-What Animal And Where
+What Animal & Where

 You may be thinking that while a garden is possible, animals just aren’t.
 You live too close to or in a city and they don’t allow animal husbandry.
 If you feel this way but haven’t check with your local government, you may want to make sure.
 Read through your town and/or neighborhood Covenants, Conditions, and Restrictions (CC&Rs).